 They will have a better notion of what forms must be filed and how much you will have to pay.
 This way, you won't have the unpleasant surprise of finding out you paid too little in taxes or even overpaid.

 If you are self-employed, you have two options to pay your taxes.
-On one hand, you can pay it all in one sitting on April 18, 2022, for the 2021 tax year.
-You will need to file the forms first - otherwise, you might end up with a penalty.
+You can pay all at once by April 15, 2025, for the 2024 tax year.
+You must file the forms first to avoid penalties.

-The other variant is to make the payments quarterly.
-This is a typical option for freelancers, as you pay 25% of your taxes every quarter.
+The other option is to make payments quarterly.
+Freelancers typically pay 25% of their taxes every quarter.

-The last quarter for the 2021 tax year was on January 18, which covered September 1 and December 31.
-Now, the quarterly estimated tax payments for 2022 are as follows:
+The last quarter payment for the 2023 tax year was on January 16, 2024, covering September 1 through December 31, 2023.
+The quarterly estimated tax payments for 2024 are as follows:

 Keep them in mind so that you don't miss any payment day.
 If the due date falls on a holiday or the weekend, then the deadline gets extended until the next weekday when the banks and offices are open.